 I began to manifest my world at the end of my driveway.

 I can still remember to this day coming home and crying to my brother, he tried to comfort me and tell me just how to deal with the bullies.
-So, the next day, I returned and I stood up to those kids who told me that my hair was on fire, because I had redhead.
-I put my hands on my hips and shook them from left to right and shouted out loud “When you’re hot you’re hot and when you’re not, you’re not, I’m H O T and you’re not!“ For a brief moment I felt all my power return and off I went.
+So, the next day, I returned and I stood up to those kids who told me that my hair was on fire, because I had a redhead.
+I put my hands on my hips and shook them from left to right and shouted out loud “When you’re hot, you’re hot, and when you’re not, you’re not.
+I’m H O T and you’re not!“ For a brief moment, I felt all my power return, and off I went.

 Why am I telling you this?

 I am telling you through this tough time in my life I still believed in myself, but it did affect me.
 It is a story with patterns attached to it.
 Instead of following through with my dreams, I felt I was not good enough and at some point, I started living other people’s dreams by working for them.
 Giving my talents and making them a lot of money.
-I always knew this with each job, though it was molding me to be better.
+With each job I always knew this, though it was molding me to be better.

-I did grab my gift off the shelf after all my schooling and used it to my benefit.
+I grabbed my gift off the shelf after all my schooling and used it to my benefit.